renlabs-dev/validator-web-search/doc/embeddings-rerank.md

 # Embeddings + Rerank Flow (Deep Dive)

-This document explains, in detail, how the firecrawl test pipeline embeds and reranks content after scraping, and how the ranked snippets are handed to the judge LLM.
+This document explains, in detail, how the scraper test pipeline embeds and reranks content after scraping, and how the ranked snippets are handed to the judge LLM.
 The goal is to keep the process efficient, deterministic, and easy to tune.

 ## High-Level Flow